 This page will help you navigate our other pages, so that you can appreciate the robust family business resources that differentiate the UNC Kenan-Flagler business degree from all other top business programs around the globe.

 Be sure to click on the following links:

 Please feel free to reach out to Cooper Biersach directly via email or phone (919-619-4247), if you would like to talk more about resources at the Family Enterprise Center.

 Frequently Asked Questions

 What is the history of the Family Enterprise Center?

 The Family Enterprise Center was founded in 2008, building upon Steve Miller’s successful family business course that was first offered at UNC Kenan-Flagler in 2006.
-To date, approximately 400 students from all over the world have taken advantage of the popular Family Enterprise course offerings.
+To date, nearly 500 students from all over the world have taken advantage of the popular Family Enterprise course offerings.

 Watch video to hear from our Founders.

 Why should students who come from family businesses choose Kenan-Flagler and the Family Enterprise Center to prepare them for leadership in their family firms?

 Watch video of students talking about FEC resources.